Images/Generating images

 Get consistent images

 Important: The AI doesn't automatically remember previous frames.
-Writing "the same character" or "the location from frame 3" in your prompt won't work—you must attach the reference image for the AI to see it.
+Writing "the same character" or "the location from frame 3" in your prompt won't work.
+You must attach the reference image for the AI to see it.

 Using reference assets